Addressing the Autism Unemployment Rate

 2. Recruitment Practices: Actively seeking out and recruiting individuals with autism can help diversify the workforce.

-3. Support and Resources: By addressing discrimination, improving social and communication skills, and providing the necessary support and resources, individuals with autism can overcome barriers to employment and thrive in the workplace.
+3. Support and Resources: By addressing discrimination, improving social and communication skills, and providing the necessary support and resources, individuals with autism can overcome barriers to employment.

 These approaches not only help reduce discrimination but also promote a more inclusive and productive workplace for individuals with autism.